 shown for East

-You can Publish this Dataset and check your Workbook if you like now.
-The results should show 812K rows and no indication to the user that data is being restricted:
+this data model and check the workbook if you like.
+The results will be the same and no indication to the user that data is being restricted, but there is a notice that the source has been updated:

-Since we already successfully configured a UA (Region), we can use it in a Custom SQL dataset to provide RLS.
+Since we've already successfully configured a UA for region, we can leverage it in a custom SQL data model to provide RLS.

 This method can be used anywhere in the SQL statement for any UA.